 We are enjoying the big supermarkets and endless choices while shopping.
 Plus a travel agent that is helpful, we changed our flight out of Buenos Aires to Dec.
 11, allowing us more time in Chile.

-Lately we’ve been staying in hostels/homes where we can cook.
+Lately, we’ve been staying in hostels/homes where we can cook.
 It’s been fun to make pasta with other travelers, instead of eating out like usual, though we don’t miss washing dishes.

 The weather here is quite warm, strange to be in the southern hemisphere, and have the days long and sunny in November.
 There are lots of Christmas decorations and Santas basking in the sun of store windows and buildings.

 Tonight we take an 11 hour night bus to Pucon in the lake district.
-It is a big adventure hiking, trekking, volcano climbing town on Lago Villarrica and next to Volcan Villarica.
+It is a big adventure hiking, trekking, volcano climbing town on Lago Villarrica and next to Volcan Villarrica.
 The volcano is an easy day hike, but it is currently erupting, so we are not sure as to how close we can get.

 We will then visit the most southern island, Tierra del Fuego, before returning north and eventually up to Buenos Aires for our new December, 11 flight to Auckland, New Zealand.

-Lots to due and see in the next month.
+Lots to do and see in the next month.
 Thanks again for your great updates, hope everyone has a wonderful Turkey day.
 We will miss cooking and enjoying our annual meal with our friends, however.